Friday, April 4, 2008

 part 2 is also available ->

-Note: skip to Creating Extremes if you hate blog verbiage)
+(Note: skip to Creating Extremes if you hate blog verbiage)

 I have been hanging around on the 11 Second Club animation forums for the past couple of months.
 I genuinely enjoy the vibe of that site.
 The folks responsible for putting the site together have faithfully carried forward the goal of its predecessor, the 10 Second Club, only better.

-een reading the questions and requests of animation students who are wanting to learn and improve but feel lost when trying to develop skills an understanding.
+One benefit has been reading the questions and requests of animation students who are wanting to learn and improve but feel lost when trying to develop skills an understanding.
 If like me you teach animation, hanging out in the 11 Second Club is a great way to take the pulse of a large community of animation students and prepare yourself for their needs.

-has come up in the forums at the 11 Second Club regularly is "how do I fix my walk cycle?"
+One item that has come up in the forums at the 11 Second Club regularly is "how do I fix my walk cycle?"

 As an artist it is very important to pay attention to craft.
 A walk cycle, whether created in 2D or in 3D (CGI) is just such a fundamental to master... including for animators who like to venture into more experimental approaches of the art form.

-The cover of
+The cover of Animator's Survival Kit by Richard Williams

-ject, check out the exhaustive description of walk cycles provided by Richard (hasn't he been knighted yet?)
+For anyone interested in the subject, check out the exhaustive description of walk cycles provided by Richard (hasn't he been knighted yet?)
 Williams.
 Don't let what looks like simple 2D drawings fool you.
 There is a ton of information for any animator in William's book.
 If you own a copy of that book, open it to page 102 and start reading.
 This post here is largely a rehash of what is included in that text filtered slightly to assist newer 3D animators.

-s book.
+Above is an example of how Williams explains a walk cycle in basic poses on page 108 of his book.
 Strangely, the information is neither new, or revolutionary and yet for some reason lots of new animators who crave this information fail to recognized that it is laid out in complete detail in The Animator's Survival Kit.
 Perhaps the minimalist drawings make people think not much is there.
 Or maybe it is an example of the Joshua Tree Principle.
 Regardless of why it gets missed by so many, his book has all you need for a creating good looking walk cycles.
 Loads of it, and then some.
 If you are learning animation buy the book or check it out from a library.

-ith more detailed information on the subject with subsequent posts.
+I am going to outline some walk cycle construction here and follow up with more detailed information on the subject with subsequent posts.
 What I am attempting to describe is what to do if you are trying to translate Williams' information into 3D using a character rig available for Maya.
 For this series I am using a free rig called Geek, created by Kiel Figgins.
 Model was created by Adam Schuman.

-Hopefully users of other software and/or animation mediums will find this helpful
+Hopefully users of other software and/or animation mediums will find this helpful too.

 Also, I will describe a work method as well as what NOT to do.
 This information is based creating countless walk cycles for demonstration and viewing a much greater number of walk cycles from first time animators.
 First, some basic terms and assumptions...